On the Buchstaber--Rees theory of "Frobenius $n$-homomorphisms" and its generalization: Introduction

 \section{Introduction}

 Everybody knows that the sum of ring homomorphisms is not a homomorphism.
-But what is it?
-Also, unlike for determinant, the trace of the product of matrices is not the product of traces.
-Is there a meaningful description of how trace behaves under multiplication?
+But what is it then?
+Also, unlike for determinant, the trace of the product of matrices is not the product of the traces.
+Is there a meaningful description of how matrix trace behaves under multiplication?

-The second question is obviously classical and was investigated by Frobenius for the needs of his theory of characters of finite groups.
-Frobenius introduced ``higher characters'' corresponding to a given character (= the character of a group representation in modern framework) by a recursive formula.
-The terms of this ``Frobenius recursion'' served for description of multiplicative properties of traces and characters.
+The second question is classical and was investigated by Frobenius for the needs of his theory of characters of finite groups~\cite{frobenius:1896}.
+Frobenius introduced ``higher characters'' corresponding to a given character (i.e., the character of a group representation in modern framework) by a recursive formula.
+The terms of this ``Frobenius recursion'' serve for description of multiplicative properties of traces and characters.

-In 1996--2008, V.~M.~Buchstaber and E.~Rees, with an original motivation entirely different from Frobenius's, substantially advanced this circle of ideas and introduced what they called \emph{$n$-homomorphisms} of algebras or also \emph{Frobenius $n$-homomorphisms}.
+In 1996--2008, V.~M.~Buchstaber and E.~Rees, with an original motivation entirely different from Frobenius's, substantially advanced this circle of ideas and introduced what they called \emph{$n$-homomorphisms} of (commutative) algebras, or \emph{``Frobenius $n$-homomorphisms''}.
 See their works~\cite{buchstaber_rees:1996,buchstaber_rees:1997,buchstaber_rees:2002,buchstaber_rees:2004,buchstaber_rees:2008}.
 This notion answers the first of the above questions, viz.: the sum of $n$ algebra homomorphisms is an $n$-homomorphism.
 (Informally, one may visualize all $n$-homomorphisms this way as sums of homomorphisms.)
-It is interesting to mention the source of the original problem considered by Buchstaber and Rees: it was a question posed by Buchstaber about an analog of a Hopf algebra structure for the algebra of functions on an ``$n$-valued group''; this is a notion he introduced in early 1990s motivated by his earlier discovery of ``$n$-valued formal groups'' (made in connection with the study of Pontrjagin classes in generalized cohomology theories).
-So ultimately, the interest comes from topology and the question basically is which algebraic properties a ``diagonal'' or ``coproduct'' on functions on an $n$-valued group has.
-And it is an $n$-homomorphism as found by by Buchstaber and Rees~\cite{buchstaber_rees:1996}.
-(Then they established the relation with Frobenius's recursion~\cite{buchstaber_rees:1997}.)
+It is interesting to mention the source of the original problem considered in~\cite{buchstaber_rees:1996}: it was a question about an analog of a Hopf algebra structure for the algebra of functions on an ``$n$-valued group''; the latter is a notion Buchstaber introduced in early 1990s motivated by his earlier discovery of ``$n$-valued'' formal groups arising in connection with Pontrjagin classes in generalized cohomology theories~\cite{buchstaber:viniti1978}.
+So ultimately, the interest comes from topology, and the question is basically which algebraic properties the ``diagonal'' or ``coproduct'' on the algebra of functions on an $n$-valued group has.
+And it is an $n$-homomorphism as established in~\cite{buchstaber_rees:1996}.
+(Then the relation with Frobenius's recursion was found~\cite{buchstaber_rees:1997}.)